DantasB/graph-library/README.md

 This method construct the representation of [Adjacency Vector](#adjacency-vector) and write every information of the graph in a txt file named (graphfile).
 This method returns a grafoVector type, so, be careful on define the variables.

 ### Method constroiVectorComPeso
-Like the [constroiVector](#method-constroiVector),this method construct the representation of [Adjacency Vector](#adjacency-vector) and write every information of the graph in a txt file named (graphfile).
+Like the [constroiVector](#method-constroiVector), this method construct the representation of [Adjacency Vector](#adjacency-vector) and write every information of the graph in a txt file named (graphfile).
 The main difference is that the data structure is representes using Array of Vector and the Vector contains a pair (neighbor, weight).This method returns a grafoVectorComPeso type.

 ### Method constroiMatriz
 This method construct the representation of [Adjacency Matrix](#adjacency-matrix) and like the [Method constroiVector](#method-constroiVector) it writes a txt file named graphfile.
 This method returns a grafoMatriz type.

 ### Method constroiMatrizComPeso
-Like the [constroiVector](#method-constroiVector),this method construct the representation of [Adjacency Matrix](#adjacency-matrix) and write every information of the graph in a txt file named (graphfile).
+Like the [constroiVector](#method-constroiVector), this method construct the representation of [Adjacency Matrix](#adjacency-matrix) and write every information of the graph in a txt file named (graphfile).
 The main difference is that the data structure is representes using 2D array of integers, that the integer represent the weight between the vertex.This method returns a grafoMatrizComPeso type.

 ## Representations
 This library can represent graphs using Adjacency Vector and Adjacency Matrix.